microsoft/service-fabric-healer/README.md

 FabricHealer is a Serive Fabric application that solves - repairs - a set of problems that can take place in an application service or virtual machine, including disk, but scoped to space only.
 These repairs mostly employ a set of Service Fabric API calls, but can also be fully custom.
 All repairs are orchestrated through Service Fabric’s RepairManager service.
 Repair configuration is written as Prolog-like logic.
 Backing repair implementations are written in C#.

 ```
-FabricHealer requires that RepairManager service deployed in the same cluster.
+FabricHealer requires that RepairManager service is deployed in the same cluster.
 ```

 FabricHealer is a stateless singleton (one partition) Service Fabric service that runs on all nodes in a Linux or Windows cluster.
 It is implemented as a .NET Core 3.1 application and has been tested on Windows (2016/2019) and Ubuntu (18.04).